District Heating: What Are They and How They Drive Energy Efficiency in City Councils

 The “Intelligent Buildings” already mentioned in other articles, which are connected to an intelligent network of remote control or automated heating and cooling, will be able to manage more efficiently the appliances depending on the date and time, the humidity, the external wind chill, and of course, the occupation of the building.

-Additionally, this type of facilities is not just interesting for their installation in residential neighbourhoods.
+Additionally, this type of facility is not just interesting for their installation in residential neighbourhoods.

 From the point of view of energy efficiency for municipalities, central heating networks are an ideal solution in commercial, tourist, industrial complexes, hotels or offices.
 In other words, in any group of buildings that need to be heated and/or cooled.